Applying for probate is not always necessary when the deceased is survived by their spouse/partner/civil partner.

 When a grant of probate is not needed

-Where the property was owned as joint tenants, then on the death of one of the owners, the property automatically becomes wholly owned by the survivor meaning that a grant of probate is not necessary.
+Where the property was owned as joint tenants, on the death of one of the owners, the property automatically becomes wholly owned by the survivor meaning that a grant of probate is not necessary.
 A certified copy of the death certificate should be sent to HM Land Registry so that they can amend their records to show sole ownership.

-When the property is owned as tenants in common, then the deceased’s share in the property will pass in accordance with their Will.
+When the property is owned as tenants in common, the deceased’s share in the property will pass in accordance with their Will.
 If they leave their share to the surviving spouse and that spouse is already a joint owner, then a grant of probate is not usually required.

 If you would like to speak to one of our Wills and probate experts, ring us on 0800 781 6658 or email us at email@example.com.